anhchangvt1994/anhchangvt1994/README.md

 <h3 align="center">A frontend developer from Viet Nam (HoChiMinh)</h3> -->

 <h3>🤝 Nice to meet you</h3>
 <p>As a Frontend developer with 5+ years of experience; I have necessary skills for creating, managing, maintaining and extending the frontend resources.
-And I regularly do research on more of them.
-I believe that the creativity, teamwork and enthusiasm that I have will be a part of growing up for the company.</p>
+And I regularly do research on more of them.</p>

 <h3>📗 Education</h3>